Keno vs Slots vs Video Poker vs Scratch-offs

 Slots: Great Jackpots, Brutal Pace

-Modern slots have improved a lot — typical house edges of 5–10% are reasonable.
+Modern slots have improved a lot, and typical house edges of 5–10% are reasonable.
 The problem is pace.
-At 400–600 spins per hour, even a low house edge chews through your bankroll fast.
+At 400–600 spins per hour, even a low house edge eats through your money fast.
 A $1/spin slot at 10% edge costs $40–60/hour in expected losses.

 Progressive jackpots are the main draw, and they deliver genuine life-changing prizes that keno can't match.
 If a million-dollar jackpot is your goal, slots are the vehicle.

-The intensity is also by design — sounds, lights, near-misses.
+The intensity is also by design: sounds, lights, near-misses.
 Some players love it.
-Others find keno's slower pace healthier for their bankroll and mental state.
+Others find keno's slower pace healthier for their budget and mental state.

 Video Poker